-1. Hometown of the Battle of Marathon in 490 BCE where a small Greek force triumphed over the vast Persian army.
+- Hometown of the Battle of Marathon in 490 BCE where a small Greek force triumphed over the vast Persian army.

 *Some of the links below are affiliate links.
 That means I may make a commission if you click and buy.
 The commission comes at no additional cost to you.

-• Things to do in Marathon Greece
+Hidden Gems in Marathon Greece

-Marathon is mostly known as the birthplace of the original Marathon race of Feidipidis, but there is a lot to do in Marathon making it the perfect Athens day trip.
+The town is mostly known as the birthplace of the original Marathon race of Feidipidis, but there is a lot to do in Marathon making it the perfect Athens day trip.
 These are some of the best ideas for things to do in Marathon Greece:

-1. Visit the Marathon Run Museum
+1. Visit the Incredible Run Museum in Marathon Greece

+Visiting the museum is one of the best family-friendly activities in Marathon Greece.
 For enthusiasts and Olympic fans alike, a visit to Marathon’s specialized museum is an absolute must.
 This treasure trove is brimming with running memorabilia, including medals, cups, and souvenirs from marathon races across the globe.

-Of particular pride is the original gold medal awarded to Greek Spiridon (Spiros) Louis, the inaugural Marathon winner in the 1st Modern Olympic Games in 1896
+Of particular pride is the original gold medal awarded to Greek Spiridon (Spiros) Louis, the inaugural Marathon winner in the 1st Modern Olympic Games in 1896.
 The Marathon Run Museum can be found in the center of Marathon town and is open Tuesday to Friday from 9h to 15h.
 Saturday & Sunday: 10h to 14h.
 Monday is closed.

 Despite its challenging reputation, thousands of runners from around the globe continue to embrace the celebration.
 In the Marathon 2023 event, an impressive 21,000 marathon enthusiasts took on the classic 42,195-meter route, commencing their run from Marathon and triumphantly crossing the finish line at the iconic Panathenaic Stadium—the very site where the inaugural Modern Olympic Games unfolded in 1896!